Updated: Apr 11

 2. DEEP, SLOW BREATHING

 Diaphragmatic breathing involves fully expanding your abdomen 360⁰, like a balloon, as you inhale.
 The key is to take slow breaths with long exhales.
 The vagus nerve releases a neurotransmitter called acetylcholine that catalyses increased focus and calmness.
 You could start with a tempo of three seconds in and three out, but you’ll want to lengthen that over time.
 The slower the exhale, the more the vagus nerve is stimulated.
 The most benefits are achieved with five or six breaths per minute and can be especially helpful in times of stress and anxiety.
+This is one of the reasons why my yoga lessons in Stafford always include some slow breathing exercises.

 3. CHANTING, SINGING, HUMMING, GARGLING AND YAWNING